coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-1-deploy-rails-6-to-ec2.md

 git commit -m "init commit"
 ```

+## Push to GitHub (or other similar platform).

-I use GitHub for my repositories, so YMMV, but I like to get this checked into GitHub ASAP.
+I use GitHub for my repositories, so YMMV, but I'd like to get this fresh Rails project checked into GitHub ASAP.

-[Link to how to make a github repo]

-GitHub.com
-Plus button
-New Repository
-Name it `trackerr`
+[Here's the GitHub doc for creating a new repository](https://help.github.com/articles/create-a-repo/), or you can follow along below:

+1. Go to <a href="https://github.com" target="_blank" rel="noopener noreffer">https://github.com</a>
+2. Sign in or sign up.
+3. Click the plus sign button
+4. Click **New Repository**
+5. Name it **trackerr** (or whatever you'd like to name your project).
-Add a description `Full Suite State Legislation Tracker`
+6. Add a description.
+For my project, that description is: **Full Suite State Legislation Tracker**
-I'll keep it public, because I love open source.
+7. [Now GitHub allows unlimited private repos](https://techcrunch.com/2019/01/07/github-free-users-now-get-unlimited-private-repositories/), but I'll keep it public, because I love open source.
-Don't initialize the repo, you've already got one on your machine.
+8. Don't initialize the repo, you've already got one on your machine.
-Follow their instructions for pushing an existing repo from command line
+9. Follow the on-page instructions for pushing an existing repo from command line

-I use SSH keys for my GitHub access, here's a good guide on how
+I use SSH keys for my GitHub access, and setting that up is beyond the scope of this blog post, but [here is a good guide on how to do that](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
-[Insert GitHub SSH guide]

 ```
 git remote add origin git@github.com:<YOUR ADDRESS HERE>